 Other Options for Booking Flights on EVA Air

-These are only 3 of the many ways to book business class flights on EVA Air.
-As a Star Alliance member, you can use any of the loyalty programs from any of their partners to book awards.
+These are only a few of the many ways to book business class flights on EVA Air.
+As a Star Alliance member, you can use any of the loyalty programs from any of the alliance partners to book awards.

-Other good options for booking include Asiana Club, Miles & More, and EVA Air’s own Infinity MileageLands program.
-Booking with EVA Air’s own program is a bit more complicated, but it can be useful if you have earned a ton of Citi ThankYou Points (which are the only points that transfer to Infinity MileageLands).
+Other good options for booking include Asiana Club, Lufthansa’s Miles & More, and EVA Air’s own Infinity MileageLands program.
+Booking through Infinity MileageLands is a bit more complicated, but it can be useful if you have a lot of miles in your account.

 Great Business Class Redemptions on EVA Air

-While many airlines restrict the number of business class award seats they make available on any given flight, we have seen pretty good availability recently on EVA Air.
-Anywhere from 2-4 business class seats have been available from Los Angeles (LAX) to Taipei (TPE).
+While many airlines restrict the number of business class award seats they make available on any given flight, we have seen pretty good availability recently on EVA Air, with anywhere from 2 to 4 business class seats frequently available on the route between Los Angeles (LAX) and Taipei (TPE).

 By utilizing stopovers, you can not only fly EVA Air business class, but also see more on your trip.
-United Airlines, Air Canada, and ANA each allow stopovers on round-trip award bookings, so you’ll have plenty of options.
+Air Canada and ANA both allow stopovers on award bookings, so you’ll have plenty of options.

 Before we dig into stopovers, let’s start with a more traditional award booking.
 Let’s say you want to fly from Chicago (ORD) to Taipei (TPE) on one of EVA Air’s Hello Kitty planes (more on that below).